adsyam/adsyam/README.md

 <h1 align="center">Hi 👋, I'm Adrianne Yambao</h1>
 <h3 align="center">A passionate frontend developer from Philippines</h3>

-- 🌱 I’m currently learning **Back-end in-depth, and also looking to learn other frameworks, also looking to learn Jest**
+- 🌱 I’m currently learning **Back-end in-depth, and also looking to learn other frameworks**

 - 👯 I’m looking to collaborate on **any projects**